Global Puberty Research

 Developing educational resources:

 In collaboration with Grow and Know (a small non-profit that develops puberty books), we develop puberty content for girls and boys.
-The books are grounded in the social, cultural and economic context of each country and incorporate factual guidance alongside the real life stories of girls and boys captured through of research.
+The books are grounded in the social, cultural, and economic context of each country and incorporate factual guidance alongside the real-life stories of girls and boys captured through research.
 Mailman graduates have been involved in supporting several of the books including assisting with data collection and the development of the books.

 Books